"Annie Gill’s Carmen had a certain manipulative allure, filtered through her fine-and-full high mezzo"

 Annie Gill completed her postgraduate studies at the Royal Northern College of Music before becoming a young artist at the Opera National du Rhin in Strasbourg.
 She was a major scholar of the Peter Moores foundation.

-In the 17/18 season, she joins the BBC Big Band and actor Kevin Whately as lead vocalist for a UK tour of Our Finest Hour: Dunkirk and the Battle of Britain, with performances at venues including the Barbican, Bridgewater Hall, Birmingham Symphony Hall, The Sage Gateshead, Liverpool Philharmonic Hall, and the Usher Hall, Edinburgh.
+Recent and future highlights include joining the BBC Big Band and actor Kevin Whately as lead vocalist for a UK tour of Our Finest Hour: Dunkirk and the Battle of Britain, with performances at venues including the Barbican, Bridgewater Hall, Birmingham Symphony Hall, The Sage Gateshead, Liverpool Philharmonic Hall, Leeds Town Hall, The Anvil Basingstoke, The Lighthouse Poole, and the Usher Hall, Edinburgh.

 Annie Gill came to international prominence when she performed the role of Mercedes at the Opera Comique Paris in a new production of Carmen directed by Adrian Noble under the baton of Sir John Eliot Gardiner.
 She has subsequently sung Mercedes for Opera North and the title role of Carmen for Scottish Opera on Tour.
 In David McVicar’s new Ring Cycle for L’Opera National du Rhin, she sang the role of Waltraute under the musical direction of Marko Letonja.